 “That’s forbidden.”

 “The gods have not shown me so much for me not to know.
-You saw how far in the future that is, yet you felt it didn’t you?
+You saw how far in the future that is, yet you felt it, didn’t you?
 The loss, the pain, that despair?”

 He had.
-Before he’s seen small things or things not too far away, but this, this was beyond his sense of scale.
+Before he’d seen small things or things not too far away, but this, this was beyond his sense of scale.
 It went beyond the mountains and kept going in a way he could not fathom.

 “Why have you never told me about this?”

 She looked up at him and her eyes were bright.
 “I had hoped what I was taught was not wrong, so I taught it to you.
 I thought you might never see this far.
-I have spoken to others with the gift of sight, and none see this, and yet I know this vision lies before our great descendants when every last one of those of us alive today and our children and their children is looking down upon them.
+I have spoken to others with the gift of sight, and none see this, and yet I know this vision lies before our great descendants when every last one of those of us alive today and our children and their children are looking down upon them.
 Who should worry about that?
 How could I say this vision was true either, without someone else seeing it?”

 “But you know it to be true,” he said.
 “If you felt it like I have, you know it’s out there.”

-“Yes, but we control only the now.”
-She responded.
+“Yes, but we control only the now,” she responded.

 A glimmer of thought came to him.
 “And by controlling the now, we can control the future?”